Car park in front of the entrance to the campsite at the top of the village of Grazalema.

 (S/E) From the car park, we follow a path running alongside the road to the bridge crossing the river.
 Cross the road carefully.

 (2) From the pass, a paved path heads southwards uphill through karst terrain.
-We soon reach the remains of an old lime kiln (Calera del Navazo), which offers a spectacular view of the rocky summit of Pico del Monete to the north.
+We soon reach the remains of an old lime kiln (Calera del Navazo), which offers a spectacular view of the rocky peak of Pico del Monete to the north.

 (3) The climb continues through a wild landscape of jagged rocks to the plateau of Puerto de las Presillas.